Fortnite guide – tips and tricks for Season 7, how to play, how to improve, how to win

 Managing your inventory

 The most common reason to go into your inventory is to swap around items in your hotbar, which you can do by dragging and dropping the items where you want them to go.
-If you want to discard a weapon or item and free up a slot in your hotbar for something else, you can either select the item in question and hit “X” to drop the item, or a quicker solution is to drag the item to the left, outside of the inventory, which will drop the item at your feet.
+If you want to discard a weapon or item and free up a slot in your hotbar, you can either select the item in question and hit “X”, or a quicker solution is to drag the item to the left, outside of the inventory.
+Both options will drop the item at your feet.

 You can also click on any of the items in your hotbar to bring up some information on the item.
-If it’s a weapon, this includes stats such as damage, clip size, and rate of fire, which it is useful to know – however bear in mind that certain other stats, particularly those relating to a weapon’s accuracy, are not shown here, so your best bet is to take a look at our Fortnite weapons guide, which is packed with stats and useful information on every single weapon in Fortnite.
+If it’s a weapon, this includes stats such as damage, clip size, and rate of fire, which it is useful to know – however bear in mind that certain other stats, particularly those relating to a weapon’s accuracy, are not shown here, so your best bet is to take a look at our Fortnite weapons guide, which is packed with stats and useful information.

 Your inventory is also useful for keeping track of your “trap” items (these include not just Damage Traps, but other placeable items such as Campfires and Turrets), and also for seeing how much of each ammo type and material type you have.
 With these later items, a useful trick for when you’re playing in duos or squads is that you can double-click on a material or ammo type in order to drop them in increments for the other player, or select the material/ammo in question and hit “Z” to drop half your current amount.